 It is important that these two operations are carried out simultaneously to avoid the risk of flotation.
 When back filling with concrete it is essential that the underside of the tank is evenly supported and there are no voids, especially on the underside between the ribs.
 We do not recommend the use of vibrating lances.
 Make the inlet, outlet and air duct connections.
-Continue back filling to 50mm below the top flange with concrete and then complete the installation back filling to just above the inlet drainage pipework with pea-shingle and then to ground level with free flowing soil.
+Continue back filling with concrete to just above the inlet drain pipework and then with peashingle to 50mm below the cover flange, completing the installation to ground level with free flowing soil.

-When plants are concrete back filled care should be taken not to concrete in cover fixings.
+Care should be taken not to concrete in cover fixings.

-No soil or material to be placed upon the top of the cover.
+No soil or material to be placed upon the top of the access cover.